 About

-Contact us at: info@troop243azle.org for more information.
+Contact us at: for more information.

 Patrol Method – We are a boy-led troop.
 Within the rules of the BSA, including the Guide to Safe Scouting, and keeping our obligations and traditions, the Scouts are responsible for the planning and running of the Troop.
 Adults provide guidance and oversight.